College campuses are target-rich environments for criminals and...

 We have very few complaints for 101 Skills You Need to Survive in the Woods; however, our one small gripe is that some skills lack a picture where it would be appropriate.
 With that being said, going back to the prevailing mindset, a feeder would seek this out elsewhere in an effort to expand personal knowledge.
 An example would be Skill 81: Use Medicinal Plants.
 Pictures are provided for only one of the five plants discussed.
 When it comes to identifying plants, it can be very difficult (and often dangerous) to get it incorrect.
 Estela does start this skill with a recommendation of seeking the assistance of a local expert.

 Overall, Estela knows his stuff, as anyone who has read his previous articles in our magazine can attest.
-He has made these important skills easy for the common person to read and understand.
+He has made these important skills easy for the common person to read and understand in 101 Skills You Need to Survive in the Woods.
 His encouragement to train and build on that training will produce a competent woodsman who can adapt and survive in a variety of situations.
 While many of these skills focus on wilderness survival, having the proper mindset can also be adapted to urban environments.

 Book & Author